bids-standard/bids-specification/macros_doc.md

 HTML pages) supports macros.
 In the BIDS specification document, we use these macros to standardize the format of items such as tables and examples.

+## What kind of input information are required by macros?

+It will depend for each macro.

+For some of them, all the inputs will be directly available in the markdown document where you have put the call to the macro.

+Other macros will need to be pointed to some external input (like a metadata term) that they are supposed to help rendering.
-Increasingly, parts of the BIDS specification are being formalized into a "schema" so that requirements in the specification can be automatically checked by validators.
+For example, parts of the BIDS specification are formalized into a "schema" so that requirements in the specification can be automatically checked by validators.
 Several of the macros incorporate information from this schema to assure consistency.